Sanjō, Niigata

 Sanjō (三条市, Sanjō-shi) is a city located in Niigata Prefecture, Japan.
-As of 1 July 2019, the city had an estimated population of 95,706 in 36,201 households, and a population density of 222 persons per km².
+As of 1 July 2019, the city had an estimated population of 95,706 in 36,201 households, and a population density of 222 persons per km^{2}.
 The total area of the city was 431.97 sqkm.

 Geography

 Sanjō is located in an inland region of north-central Niigata Prefecture.
 It is about 2 hours from Tokyo via the Jōetsu Shinkansen or 4 hours on the Kan-Etsu Expressway and Hokuriku Expressway.
 The Shinano River flows through the west of it from south to north and the Ikarashi-gawa River flows through the centre of the urbanised area.